aeyuk/Multithreaded-Matrix-Multiplication/README.md

 calculate the value, complete the calculation and put the result back on the message queue with a message *type 2*.

 Each program will capture a `SIGINT`.
-When a `SIGINT` is received (Ctl-C), each program will print out a status of the calculation.
+When a `SIGINT` is received with `Ctl-C`, each program will print out a status of the calculation.
-Ctl-\ will need to be used to terminate program.
+`Ctl-\` will need to be used to terminate program.
 `Jobs Sent 5 Jobs Received 0`

 Each program will print a message when a message is successfully sent of received.